15+ Novels About Fashion and Dazzling Nonfiction Picks Too!

 In this Jazz Age novel, three women’s lives intersect in Brooklyn in 1924.
 All because Bea, a dress store owner, has moved from New Orleans with her charge and seamstress, Alice, in hopes of meeting Catherine.

 As their lives intersect, they forge friendships, confront their pasts, and learn about the bonds of found family.
 This historical fiction fashion book moves from New York City to late 19th century Russia and to New Orleans in the 1910s.
-It was a quick read that focused a lot on sewing, Jewish history, and family ties.

 The Gown by Jennifer Robson